mutwil/mutwillab/README.md

 # Welcome to Mutwil Lab!
 Here we maintain tools to study plant biological processes and their evolution through the lens of systems biology.

+Please see our [wiki](https://github.com/mutwil/mutwillab/wiki) for documentation on how to run commonly used pipelines.

 Please visit our [website](https://www.plant.tools/) for more details
 ## Setup
 ### Clone repository into local machine